 Off-site Supercomputing Facilities

-As part of the Lonestar system described above, ICES researchers also have priority access to approximately 20 million CPU hours in a separate queue at TACC.
-Compute cycles in this queue are managed by the Institute with allocations awarded on a weekly basis.
+As part of the Lonestar system described above, ICES researchers have priority access to approximately 27 million CPU hours in a separate queue at TACC.
+Compute cycles in this queue are managed by the Institute with allocations awarded weekly.

 The long-term storage solution at TACC is an Oracle Mass Storage Facility, called Ranch.
 Ranch utilizes Oracle's Storage Archive Manager Filesystem for migrating files to/from a tape archival system with a current storage capacity of 30 PB.
+A 122-TB disk cache enables users to move files between compute resources and tape.
 Two Oracle SL8500 Automated Tape Library devices house all of the off-line archival storage.
 Each SL8500 library contains 10,000 tape slots and 64 tape drive slots.
 Two types of tape media are available, capable of holding 1 terabyte and 5 terabytes of compressed data per tape.

-TACC systems also include Corral designed to support data-centric science.
-Corral consists of 1.2 PB of online disk and a number of servers providing high-performance storage for all types of digital data.
-The system supports MySQL and Postgres databases, a high-performance parallel file system, web-based access, and other network protocols for storage and retrieval of data to and from sophisticated instruments, and HPC simulations.
+Facilities at TACC also include Corral, a storage system designed to support data-centric science.
+Corral consists of 6 PB of online disk and a number of servers providing high-performance storage for all types of digital data.
+The system supports MySQL and Postgres databases, a high-performance parallel file system, web-based access, and other network protocols for storage and retrieval of data to and from sophisticated instruments, HPC simulations, and visualization laboratories.

 POB Visualization Laboratory

 The POB Visualization Laboratory, managed by TACC, provides an end-to-end infrastructure for data-intensive and display-intensive computing and is available to all UTA investigators as well as UT System users.
-The lab includes a Dell visualization cluster, Stallion, with 24 nodes and a 15x5 - 307 megapixel tiled display; Bronco a Sony 9M pixel flat projection system driven by a high-end Dell workstation; Lasso, a 12-megapixel touch sensitive display screen; and Mustang, a 73-inch Mitsubishi DLP flat-panel TV with active 3D stereo capabilities.
+The lab includes a Dell visualization cluster, Stallion, with a 16 x 5 - 328 megapixel tiled display; Bronco a Sony 9M pixel flat projection system driven by a high-end Dell workstation; Lasso, a 12.4-megapixel touch sensitive display screen; and Mustang, a 55-inch Sony flat-panel display with active 3D stereo capabilities.
 These systems provide a unique environment for interactive and immersive visual exploration.

-Brief descriptions of the equipment and different sections of the Vislab are given below.
+Brief descriptions of these systems are given below.

-The Stallion cluster provides users with the ability to perform visualizations on a large 15 ft. x 5 ft. tiled display of Dell 30-inch flat panel monitors, for 307 megapixel resolution.
+The Stallion cluster provides users with the ability to perform visualizations on a large 16 x 5 tiled display of Dell 30-inch flat panel monitors, for 328 megapixel resolution.
 This configuration allows for exploration of visualizations at an extremely high level of detail and quality.
-The cluster allows users to access to over 36GB of graphics memory, 108GB of system memory, and 100 processing cores.
-This setup enables the processing of datasets of a massive scale, and the interactive visualization of substantial geometries.
-A large, shared file system is included in order to allow for the storage of terascale size datasets.
+The cluster allows users to access to over 82GB of graphics memory, 1.2TB of system memory, and 240 processing cores.
+This configuration enables the processing of datasets of a massive scale, and the interactive visualization of substantial geometries.

 Sony SRX-S105 (9M Pixel) Projection System (Bronco)